moecherry99/AlexCherryFinalYearProject/README.md

 ![alt bigimg](readmescreenshots/menus.PNG)
 It clearly shows all of the options upon loading the game.
 Each will have their own purpose, according to their names.

-1. **Singleplayer :** This menu will load up the game in Singleplayer mode.
+1. **Play Singleplayer :** This menu will load up the game in Singleplayer mode.
 The player will spawn as normal and can play the game.
-2. **Multiplayer :** This menu will load the game with the Photon scripts and Game Objects.
+2. **Play Multiplayer :** This menu will load the game with the Photon scripts and Game Objects.
 This will allow the player to be duplicated upon loading in and both players should be able to move around simultaneously.
 This function unfortunately could not be tested effectively as mentioned before.
 3. **Tips and Tricks :** This menu will load up an informative menu, explaining the game mechanics to the players.
 It is a simple menu containing text objects in a clear yet concise menu.
 4. **Quit Game :** Very self explanatory.
 This will quit the game if clicked.